Germanic substrate hypothesis: Supporters

 Existing evidence of languages outside these three refugia (such as the proposed Tyrsenian language family or the undeciphered Vinča symbols) potentially creates a complication for Wiik's hypothesis that Uralic languages dominated the Proto-Germanic Urheimat.
 Moreover, his interpretation of Indo-European origins differs from that of the academic mainstream.
 (Note: For instance, he viewed the Tripolye-Cucuteni people as Proto-Indo-European.)
 On the other hand, the Germanic language family is believed to have dominated in southern Scandinavia for a time before spreading south.
 This would place it geographically close to the Finnic group during its earliest stages of differentiation from other Indo-European languages, which is consistent with Wiik's hypothesis.

 Theo Vennemann put forth the Vasconic substrate hypothesis in 2003, which posits a "Vasconic" substrate (ancestral to Basque) and a Semitic or "Atlantic Semitidic" superstrate in Proto-Germanic.
 However, his speculations have found little support in or have been outright dismissed by the broader community of academic linguists, especially by historical linguists.

 However, some other modern linguists, including McWhorter (2008), have supported (without any Finnic or "Vasconic" connections) the hypothesis of a Semitic superstrate on proto-Germanic – particularly Phoenician/Punic, via primarily maritime contact.
 The general outline of the idea of Semitic (or more broadly Afroasiatic) influences on northwestern Indo-European languages (including, in different ways, both Germanic and Celtic) long pre-dates McWhorter, Vennemann, Wiik, and Hawkins.
 It was first proposed by the Welsh lexicographer and translator John Davies in 1632, then revived and developed by Welsh grammarian John Morris-Jones in 1912, and Austrian-Czech philologist Julius Pokorny in 1927 and 1949.

-Possible loanwords

-The following list contains various proposed loan words and other grammatical features such as case endings, prefixes and suffixes put forward by proponents of the hypothesis that allegedly do not originate from the same lexical genesis/source as other equivalent terms found throughout Indo-European sister branches.

-Bracketed words are of (largely undisputed) Indo-European origin but it should also be noted that some words derived from the same root have acquired different meanings in various Germanic languages.